taylorelley/awesome-microsoft-copilot-prompts/README.md

 - **The Takeaway** — One insight on human+AI collaboration that changes how you think about your workflow

 👉 **[Subscribe free](https://newsletter.kesslernity.com)** — no spam, no fluff, unsubscribe anytime.
+Subscribers from Microsoft, CBRE, Johnson & Johnson, the Federal Reserve, and 20+ organizations worldwide.

 ## 🎓 Free AI Course